vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 These are my thoughts on timing:

 * **Finish second meals by 8 PM every day starting Saturday August 19**: This is to keep my digestion in good shape.

+  How did I do?

+  * Saturday August 19: Finished around 7:30 PM

 * **Go to sleep by 11:30 PM every day starting Saturday August 19**: This is to promote early sleep/waking and reduce the risk of digestive cycle issues on the day of the procedure.

+  How did I do?
+See the sleep section.

 * **Finish first meals by 11:30 AM every day starting Saturday August 19**: This is again so that the day of the operation is not unusual in terms of the timing of my first meal.

+  How did I do?

+  * Saturday August 19: Ended shortly after noon (about 30-45 minutes late), because I slept late on Friday.

+  * Sunday August 20: Ended shortly after noon (about 30-45 minutes late); that's because I woke up a bit late as I slept an additional hour to catch up on a slight backlog.

+  But I expect Monday and Tuesday to be according to plan, as I don't even plan to do a morning jog so even if I wake up the same time as Sunday I'll be good (and probably I'll wake up earlier as I'll continue to sleep earlier).

 #### Meal prep prior to procedure